Judge rules gas pipeline company can start taking land

 TRENTON, N.J.
-(AP) - A federal judge in New Jersey ruled a natural gas pipeline company can go ahead with taking property and compensating landowners as part of the roughly $1.1 billion project.
+(AP) - A natural gas pipeline company seeking to build a line from Pennsylvania into New Jersey can go ahead with taking property and compensating landowners as part of the roughly $1.1 billion project, a federal judge in New Jersey ruled Friday.

-U.S. District Judge Brian Martinotti said Friday that PennEast can begin taking immediate possession of properties in New Jersey along the roughly 120-mile proposed pipeline from northeastern Pennsylvania to Mercer County, New Jersey.
+U.S. District Judge Brian Martinotti said Friday that PennEast can begin taking immediate possession of properties in New Jersey along the roughly 120-mile proposed pipeline.
+The route would stretch from northeastern Pennsylvania to Mercer County, New Jersey.

 The 50-page ruling says PennEast offered $3,000 for access to parts of land where the pipeline would travel.

-The ruling is a blow to towns, landowners, the state and environmental groups, who sought to stop PennEast's use of eminent domain.
+The judge specifies the order isn't final and that PennEast first has to satisfy environmental conditions laid out by federal regulators.
+But the ruling is a setback for towns, landowners, the state and environmental groups, who all sought to stop the company's use of eminent domain.

+"Although disappointed, we are even more steadfast in our resolve to stop this project by proving that this it is not needed," said Vincent DiBianca in a statement.
+He's a resident of Delaware Township and owns a small farm along the potential pipeline's path.

+PennEast did not respond to a request for comment but had earlier said that it plans to move forward with the long-stalled project.

 Landowners would be paid under the ruling.